vo1teq/ssh-automation/README.md

 # ssh-automation
-Bash Script for automate SSH-Sessions/Connections
+Bash Script for automating SSH-Sessions/Connections

 You can use this with multiple if statements for every other server u want to connect to with ssh.